DC Angel Investors: Hidden Tips for Startup Success

 1- 2 Days Post-Initial Contact

-- Send a follow-up email thanking them for their time if no immediate response occurs within this timeframe after meeting at networking events.
+- Send a follow-up email thanking them for their time if no immediate response is received within this timeframe after meeting at a networking event.

 3- 7 Days Post-Investment Pitch

-- Check back after pitching once again reminding them briefly about key points discussed earlier while expressing continued enthusiasm regarding any partnership opportunity moving forward.
+- Check back after pitching again, reminding them briefly about the key points discussed earlier while expressing continued enthusiasm regarding any partnership opportunities moving forward.

 Two Weeks Later

-- Reach out again if still unanswered providing further insights into developments occurring within company signaling sustained momentum since last touchpoint could help rekindle interest levels somewhat better than previous attempts alone might achieve otherwise!
+- Reach out again if the issue remains unanswered, providing further insights into developments within the company.
+Sustained momentum since the last touchpoint could help rekindle interest levels somewhat better than previous attempts alone might achieve otherwise.

 Monthly Updates

-- Regularly send out newsletters highlighting significant accomplishments achieved during past months along detailed plans laid forth ahead aimed at keeping engaged stakeholders informed too pertaining ongoing projects undertaken internally here too!
+- Regularly send out newsletters highlighting significant accomplishments achieved during the past months, along with detailed plans laid forth ahead, aimed at keeping engaged stakeholders informed about ongoing projects undertaken internally.

 Yearly Review Meetings